adeira/universe/src/graphql-global-id/README.md

 Simple utility to manage our ID fields in GraphQL correctly.
+The generated values are validated and URL compatible + it's typed for both Flow and Typescript.

 # Install